sage-suzuki/sage-suzuki.github.io/essays/reflect-ai.md

 *Documenting code:*
 Co-Pilot provided a structured starting point for documentation, reducing initial effort.
 Customization for project-specific requirements showcased the need for human input in tailoring documentation.

-*Quality assurance e.g., "What’s wrong with this code <code here>":*
+*Quality assurance e.g., "What's wrong with this code <code here> ":*
 ChatGPT would more often than not say there is nothing wrong with the code.
 In other words, ChatGPT wouldn't catch errors, and the user would have to have to create a prompt of the where the error would be, and still possibily be undetected.

 *Other uses in ICS 314 not listed:*